AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 ## Extract Text and Tables and Styling Info

-The sample below adds an option to get styling information for each text element( Bold / Italics / Superscript etc) in addition to extracting text and table element information.
+The sample below adds an option to get styling information for each text element (Bold / Italics / Superscript etc) in addition to extracting text and table element information.
 Note that the output is a zip containing the structured information along with table renditions in PNG and XLSX format.
-Please see the [Styling JSON schema](/extractJSONOutputSchemaStylingInfo.json) for reference.

 Please refer the [API usage guide](api-usage.md) to understand how to use our APIs.